A new method for estimation and model selection: $\rho$-estimation: The statistical setting and examples

-and use the notation ${\rm Cl}(B)$ for the closure of a subset $B$ of $\LL_0$.
 Hereafter, we shall deal with estimators with values in $\LL_{0}$ and measure their performances by the risk induced by the loss function $\gh^2$.
 For simplicity we shall also call $\gh$ the Hellinger distance and define the Hellinger affinity $\grho$ between two elements $\gt$ and $\gt'$ of $\LL_0$ as